khugo/TSpy/README.md

 **This project was only created as a proof of concept, please do not abuse it.**

-*This repository was moved from bitbucket to github so the older commits show the wrong username.*

 ## What? ##

 TSpy is a program for hooking into the TeamSpeak 3 server executable.
 It allows the server owner to read and modify private messages and pokes by setting a breakpoint using GDB at the address where the TeamSpeaks command packets are decrypted and then reading/modifying the packet data.